 About Joe Gonzales

-In 1992, when Joe’s wife began her own law school journey, it required them to move to Houston, Texas.
+In 1992, when Joe’s wife began her own law school journey, it required the young couple to move to Houston, Texas.
 While in Houston, Joe continued to work as a public servant by serving as a Harris County Assistant Criminal District Attorney until they returned to San Antonio in 1995.
 While serving in Harris County, Joe gained valuable trial experience handling serious felonies and was promoted to court chief prosecutor in one of Harris County’s juvenile courts.

 - Doctor of Jurisprudence, 1988, St. Mary’s University School of Law